StanfordLegion/sapling-guide/MIGRATION_2023.md

 I'd like propose the following division of responsibilities.
 The three main groups are:

- 1. Stanford CS Staff (Andrej, Brian, Jimmy)
+ 1. Stanford CS staff (Andrej, Brian, Jimmy)
- 2. Legion Project Members (Elliott, etc.)
+ 2. Legion project members responsible for administering the machine (Elliott, etc.)
- 3. Sapling Users
+ 3. Sapling users

 ### Responsbilities of Stanford CS Staff